Evermore: Impact and commentary

-Swift included songs from Evermore in an act as part of the Eras Tour, her sixth headlining concert tour, in 2023, having not toured since 2018's Reputation Stadium Tour due to the pandemic.
+Swift included songs from Evermore on the Eras Tour, her sixth headlining concert tour, in 2023, after not touring since 2018's Reputation Stadium Tour due to the pandemic.
 Evermore, often analyzed together with Folklore, reinvented Swift's image from a pop star to an esteemed songwriter.
 According to Hibbett, the two albums aligned Swift with both the singer-songwriter tradition of the 1960s and 1970s and the contemporary indie rock scene.
 In doing so, they represented a paradox of "mainstream alternative" or "high-pop" binaries—contrasts between esteemed, poetic styles and accessible, "pop" styles—which Hibbett contended to have reached an unprecedented level due to Swift's "mega-stardom [that she] brings to the table".
-Evermores embrace of the cottagecore aesthetic contributed to Swift's newfound popularity among liberal and queer audiences, who found solace in it to cope with the tumultuous times of American politics that entailed white supremacy, racism, and homophobia; several critics, however, alleged her of cultural appropriation and romanticizing the legacy of settler colonialism of white Americans in the US.
+Evermores embrace of the cottagecore aesthetic contributed to Swift's newfound popularity among liberal and queer audiences, who found solace in it to cope with the tumultuous times of American politics that entailed white supremacy, racism, and homophobia.
+Some critics, however, accused her of cultural appropriation and romanticizing the legacy of settler colonialism of white Americans in the United States.

-Sales revenues from Evermore helped Swift become 2020's highest-paid solo musician in the world and highest-paid musician overall in the US.
-Many publications attributed Evermore with Swift's status as one of the most prominent artists during the pandemic; Billboard cited it as a notable example of how the pandemic fostered new creative directions for musicians.
+Sales revenues from Evermore helped Swift become 2020's highest-paid solo musician in the world and highest-paid musician overall in the United States.
+Many publications attributed Evermore with Swift's status as one of the most prominent artists during the pandemic; Billboard named it as an example of how the pandemic fostered new creative directions for musicians.
 Artists who have cited Evermore as an influence include Mia Dimšić, who was inspired to write "Guilty Pleasure", her entry song representing Croatia at the Eurovision Song Contest 2022; Christina Perri, who said that it reignited her passion to create melancholic, heartfelt songs without confirming her to making "happy" music; and Noah Kahan, who credited it with providing a mainstream prominence for his "brand of alt-folk".
 The Independent ranked Evermore 14th on their 2024 list of the 20 most underrated albums; Roisin O'Connor argued that it was "arguably [...] her biggest creative flex".